 The more you do squats, the more you benefit.
 This is not true when you are working on your deadlifts.
 You must have the right frequency for lifts to ensure you progress at the rate you want to.

 The frequency required will vary from one person to another, which is why you need to experiment.
-Some people who make a lot of progress with ten days between deadlift workouts while other people see better results with 5-day intervals.
-Regardless of the frequency, you are likely to deadlift less often then you work on other lifts.
+Some people make a lot of progress with ten days between deadlift workouts while other people see better results with 5-day intervals.
+Regardless of the frequency, you are likely to deadlift less often than you work on other lifts.

 To assess your needs, you should leave five days between your deadlift workouts.
-When you next workout, you need to pay attention to how you feel and the movement of the weight.
+In your next workout, you need to pay attention to how you feel and the movement of the weight.
 You need to consider if you have increased the weight or if you feel stronger or if the bar is lifting faster.
 If the answer is no, you should wait longer between this workout and the next.

 You will be able to tell when you have hit the right frequency because the weights will feel like they are flying.
 It is extremely noticeable when you have the proper recovery time between your deadlifts.